Are Blunts Worse Than Cigarettes?

 Cannabis is Not Equally Carcinogenic as Tobacco

-If you’re filling your blunt with pure weed, you inevitably cut down the amount of tobacco you are consuming, as research suggests that cannabis is not equally carcinogenic.
-While cannabis smoke does contain many of the same toxins, the cannabinoids in the cannabis plant behave quite differently than nicotine found in tobacco.
+If you’re filling your blunt with pure weed, you inevitably cut down the amount of tobacco you are consuming.
+Further, research suggests that cannabis is not equally carcinogenic.
+While cannabis smoke does contain many of the same toxins as tobacco smoke, the cannabinoids in the cannabis plant behave quite differently than the nicotine found in tobacco.
 To simplify a complicated topic, cannabis compounds have been found to have anti-cancer properties.
 Nicotine, however, may actually promote cancer growth.

 Blunts Increase Carbon Monoxide Exposure Compared With Joints

 As you inhale smoke, you inhale more carbon monoxide.
-While the amount of carbon monoxide you’re inhaling is nowhere near a lethal dose, excess carbon monoxide means less oxygen circulating in your blood, at least temporarily.
-This can be problematic for your heart.
+While the amount of carbon monoxide you’re inhaling is nowhere near a lethal dose, excess carbon monoxide means less oxygen circulating in your blood.
+Temporarily, at least.
+Over time, too little oxygen can be problematic for your heart.
 A 2009 study conducted by researchers at the New York Psychiatric Institute found that blunts increased the health risks of marijuana consumption.

 How?
 Smoking cannabis in the form of a blunt produced more carbon monoxide.
 Too much of the toxin in your blood can reduce your tolerance for exercise.
 Over time, it may also increase your chances of developing a cardiovascular illness.